 The Basics of Cash Value

-In general, as you pay premiums on a Whole Life Insurance Policy, a fraction of every payment is going into your cash value.
+In general, as you pay premiums on a Whole Life Insurance Policy, a fraction of every payment goes into your Whole Life Insurance Policy’s Cash Value.
 This part increases over time, either by a flat interest rate agreed upon by the insurance company or by dividends, depending on the terms of your policy.
 What you are seeing regarding this growth is not mere statistics, but actual money that can be there for you in your lifetime.

 Tax-Deferred Growth: A Real-Life Situation